andela-technology/qualified-docs/content/creating-content/challenges/guides/testing-react.md

 Hidden test cases may be perceived as unrealistic and unfair to candidates, creating a perception of a "gotcha"-oriented challenge.

-We generally find that eliminating hidden tests entirely, or using 1-2 simple hidden tests to validate an edge case or hardcoding-prevention randomized input is sufficient.
+We generally find that eliminating hidden tests entirely, or using 1-2 simple hidden tests to validate an edge case or to prevent hardcoding by injecting randomized input is sufficient.

 You can use the "submission ignore paths" setting in the challenge's configuration menu to ignore changes the candidate has made to the suite if you plan to use one suite for submission and for the candidate's testing.